Fulop-Krisztian/netconfigs/Cisco/Redundancy/HSRP.md

 ```
 standby <group_number> ip <ip_address>
 ```

 With this you are pretty much done.
-Do this on two routers and it will work
+Do this on two routers and it will work.

 ### HSRP Priority